What are diverticula?

 You cannot prevent diverticula in the intestine with 100 percent certainty.
 Nevertheless, a diet rich in fiber and regular exercise can reduce the risk of diverticular disease.
 Sufficient fluid intake (1.5 to 2 liters per day), exercise and sport, quitting smoking and maintaining a normal body weight are also good for digestion and the intestines.

 The early detection of diverticula plays a lesser role here compared to other diseases.
 This is because most people do not experience any symptoms when diverticula have formed in the bowel.
-You can live with the protrusions without any health problems.
+You can live with the intestinal protrusions without any health problems.
 However, if diverticula are known, it is important to recognize a possible transition from diverticular disease to diverticulitis as early as possible.

 The course and prognosis of diverticular disease are generally favorable – this is especially true if you maintain a healthy lifestyle.
 Many of those affected can thus live a completely normal everyday life.
 This can also often prevent the development of diverticulitis.